ETEKTrooper/python_password_M/README.md

 - Add error handling for user inputs.
 - Improve user interface and error messages.

-### License
-- This project is licensed under the MIT License.
-See `LICENSE` for more information.

-### Contributions
-- Contributions are welcome!
-Please fork the repository and submit a pull request.

-### Acknowledgments
+### Learning Experience
-- Inspired by learning Python and the need for basic password management.
+- This was inspired by learning Python and as well for the need to make a basic password manager.